JakeGreen85/JakeGreen85/README.md

 Current Projects
 -
   - ⚔️ 3D RPG Game (to be extended with Steam Multiplayer API) (C#)
     - Working on a 3D RPG game.
 This project is based on my experience that I gained from the pixel art RPG game.
-This game is much more complex, as it will have multiple character classes and will be extended with the Steam Multiplayer API, so you can create a lobby and play with your friends.
+This game is much more complex, as it will have multiple character classes and will be extended with the Steam Multiplayer API, so you can create a lobby and play with your friends
+  - 🏈 VR Football Simulator
+    - Working on an american football simulator with the purpose of training quarterbacks develop their skills within football.

 <!---
 JakeGreen85/JakeGreen85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.